-The total number of words in REVIEWS should not exceed 7,000 words (including main text, references, tables and figure legends), 3,500 words in ORIGINAL PAPERS (including main text and figure legends, but excluding title page, abstract and references) and 1,500 words in RESEARCH LETTERS.
+The total number of words in SYSTEMATIC REVIEWS and META-ANALYSES should not exceed 7,000 words (including main text, references, tables and figure legends), 3,500 words in ORIGINAL PAPERS (including main text and figure legends, but excluding title page, abstract and references) and 1,500 words in RESEARCH LETTERS.

 We accept up to 6 tables/figures.

 References to literature, figures and tables should be placed in the order of their citation in the text.
 The Author(s) should not use italics, bold or underlined words in the texts.
 Please use only generic names of drugs.
 Laboratory values should be expressed using the International System of Units (SI).
 The Author(s) should provide short title that does not exceeds 45 characters and spaces.
 The Author(s) should disclose all financial and material support.